[This was a sort of position paper drafted to assist a student interviewing me for his "Philosophy of Mind" course.]

 So again, newly interacting remains the fundamental reality, not matter or mind—not even things or properties.
 Every experience, sufficiently noted, supports this.

-In the context of philosophy of mind, I called his position "interactive nondualism."
+In the context of philosophy of mind, I call this position "interactive nondualism."

 Interactive nondualism has some affinities with what has been called "neutral monism."
 But newly interacting is not a namelessly neutral "something-we-know-not-what."
 We do know what newly interacting is—we're doing it right now.
 Nor is newly interacting neutral "stuff," in fact not a substance at all.
 Substances and even properties are ways in which we abstractly identify somewhat recurring ways of newly interacting.
 And newly interacting has both unifying and pluralizing aspects, so it's not strictly monistic.
 It does undermine dualism, what Whitehead called "the bifurcation of nature," so we could call it a form of nondualism (to borrow a term from Hindu philosophy).
 But it's a qualified nondualism, interactively qualified.
 That's why I prefer the phrase, "interactive nondualism."